 - A pound of chicken requires 2.3 pounds of feed and 2,000 gallons of water.

 - A pound of fish requires 1.2 pounds of feed and 1 gallon of water.

 Water Farming Done Right: Sustainable, Ethical, and Restorative

 Of course, we must recognize that it all comes down to HOW these animals are farmed.
 You can farm chicken badly, but you can also farm it well.
 The same applies to seafood – there are deeply concerning examples of aquaculture, but there are also ethical, sustainable, and restorative water farmers doing it exceptionally well.

 We all have the chance to support those who are doing it right.

 When choosing your seafood, look to support sustainable water farmers who:

-- Are in regenerative aquaculture.
+- Are in restorative aquaculture.
 This mean they are farming shellfish, seaweed, and kelp, which support the health of the water and sequester carbon!

 - Use sustainable feeds that reduce or eliminate the use of wild fish to feed farmed fish (and if they do use wild fish, it’s fish trimmings from sustainable fisheries) and also incorporate algae, insects, and microbes.